Given by Illinois in 1905

 National Statuary Hall

 Willard gained a reputation as an effective orator and social reformer.
-She became associated in the evangelist movement with Dwight Moody and was elected president of the National Women's Temperance Union in 1879.
-Her zeal sustained her fight for prohibition, and she organized the Prohibition Party in 1882.
-During the same year she was elected president of the National Council of Women.
-She later founded and served as president of the Women's Christian Temperance Union in 1883.
+She became associated in the evangelist movement with Dwight Moody and was elected second president of the National Woman's Christian Temperance Union (WTCU) in 1879.
+Her zeal sustained her fight for prohibition, and she expanded the organization's focus to include women's rights issues, such as suffrage.
+In 1888, she was one of the founders of the National Council of Women and became its first president.
+In 1891, she became president of the World’s WCTU, an extension of the national organization.